Shanghai Train Stations: Where and How to Take a Train?

 From Pudong Airport (PVG)

-💡 Trip.com tip: this is the best-connected Shanghai train station from the historic centre.
-If you're staying in the Bund or People's Square area, you're less than 20 minutes away by metro (direct on Line 1).
+💡 Trip.com tip: This is the most conveniently connected Shanghai train station to the historic centre.
+If you’re staying near the Bund or People's Square, the metro ride takes less than 20 minutes via direct Line 1.

 Services available at the station